 We do not currently have any sales and marketing capability.
 With respect to commercialization efforts in the future, we intend to build or contract for distribution, sales and marketing capabilities for any product candidate that is approved.
-From time to time, we have had and are having strategic discussions with potential collaboration partners for our product candidates, although no assurance can be given that we will be able to enter into one or more collaboration agreements for our product candidates on acceptable terms, if at all.
+From time to time, we have had and are having strategic discussions with potential collaboration partners for our product candidates, although we cannot be certain that we will be able to enter into one or more collaboration agreements for our product candidates on acceptable terms, if at all.